Kate Walsh, PhD (she/her), Professor & H.I. Romnes Faculty Fellow

 Hunter Haines

-Hunter (she/her/hers) is a junior double majoring in neurobiology and psychology.
+Hunter (she/her/hers) is a senior double majoring in neurobiology and psychology.
 She is passionate about studying various treatments that can be used to help people heal from trauma and improving the quality of life for people struggling with chronic mental illness.
 After graduation, Hunter plans to pursue medical school and become a psychiatrist.

 Affiliated Scholars